santiagov916/new-weather/README.md

   ## Motivation

-  I wanted to use html, css, bootstrap, js, and an api all together in a simple yet awesome project!
+  I wanted to use html, mini.css, js, and an api all together in a simple yet awesome project!

   ## Usage